 Black Science is essentially Sliders on crack.
 A group of scientists that are stuck travelling through infinite universes attempting to find their way home.
-Although, throughout 2014 Rick Remender spun the series on it’s head by changing the readers expectations and even their thoughts about who the main character was.
-By changing the readers expectations and thoughts about the series it Black Science has become unpredictable and a wild ride.
+Although, throughout 2014 Rick Remender spun the series on its head by changing the reader’s expectations and even their thoughts about who the main character was.
+By changing the their expectations and thoughts about the series it Black Science has become unpredictable and a wild ride.

 This is what one of our voters had to say about Black Science:

 “All the issues have been great, but Black Science #7 was definitely my favorite single issue of the year.
 It completely pulled the rug out from under me, making me question everything I thought I knew about the main characters, and ended on a total gut-punch.
 This series has been such a great sci-fi adventure so far (with added Feelings), and best of all it seems like the storylines are really just getting started.
 I can’t wait to see where it goes in 2015.”

 Black Science is available in trade paperback, with the second volume due early 2015.
 You can see a preview for issue #1 here.